Bird watching on Curaçao in November

 September is the hotspot month for bird migration in the fall.
 All kinds of warblers, swallows, waders, birds of prey and other waterfowl are on the move on their way south and many species will use the island as a place to rest and replenish their fat reserves after which they will continue their journey south or decide to stay longer and sometimes even overwinter.

-The Stoplight Parrotfish
+Fish: The Stoplight Parrotfish

 While snorkelling in the clear sea of the ABC Islands, if you’re lucky, you might encounter several parrotfish species underwater.
 One of these is the so-called Stoplight Parrotfish (Sparisoma viride).